theoladune/AIVC-Seminar/text/script.md

 ---

-Let's now look at the contribution of the conditioning transform alone.
+Let's now have a look at the contribution of the conditioning transform alone.
 This represents what can be obtained at the decoder, with no transmission.
 As you can see, the motion of the people in the background is pretty well infered at the decoder.
-However, the girl's motion in the foreground is a bit too complex to be infered at the decoder, it required some transmission.
+However, the girl's motion in the foreground is a bit too complex to be infered at the decoder, it requires some transmission.

 ---

 This is the role of the analysis transform.
 We see its contribution here.
 The motion of the girl in the foreground is almost entirely sent through the analysis transform.
-As expected, the motion in the background, which are already infered at the decoder are not sent by the analysis.
+As expected, the motion in the background, which is already infered at the decoder are is sent by the analysis.

 ---